xirf/latex_math_evaluator/doc/KNOWN_ISSUES.md

 - **No advanced integration:** Only basic patterns; most integrals remain symbolic
 - **No equation solving:** Cannot solve `x^2 - 4 = 0` for `x`

-**Rationale:** Full computer algebra system (CAS) capabilities require sophisticated term rewriting engines and are out of scope for a lightweight evaluator.
+**Rationale:** Full computer algebra system (CAS) capabilities require sophisticated term rewriting engines, current implementation is not designed for that.

 ### 3. Recursion Depth Limit